MrBloon/ice-cream-shop/README.md

 # ice-cream-shop

 A project to automate icecream orders.
-A user can order several scoops of different ice cream flavor and an admin can manage ice cream tubs stock
+A user can order several scoops of different ice cream flavor and an admin can manage ice cream tubs stock.

 ## Environment Variables